How to Host an Event

 3. Attend a host orientation event

-If you are unable to participate in one of our free live online training events—or if you’d just like a refresher—we invite you to watch a free recording of one of our previous sessions.
+In the meantime, we invite you to watch a free recording of one of our previous sessions.
 This online training will walk you through the process of running a meeting from start to finish and show you how to use the tools provided on this website.
 Watch the training event.

 4. Find a location